 Easy Bench Plans

-With a speed-square or similar tool, mark a 30 degree angle near the end of one of the 2x10s (this will result in a 60 degree angle on the 2x10).
+With a speed-square or similar tool, mark a 30-degree angle near the end of one of the 2x10s (this will result in a 60-degree angle on the 2x10).
 Cut it with a circular saw.
-Measure along the edge of the 2x10, 33 inches from the long point of the first angle and mark another 30 degree angle.
+Measure along the edge of the 2x10, 33 inches from the long point of the first angle, and mark another 30-degree angle.
 This angle should be parallel to the first angle.
-Cut it and use it as a template for the other leg.
-These are the front legs of the bench. (see side view diagrams).

-Measure 8 inches from the top end of one of the front legs and mark a 15 degree angle (this leaves a 75 degree angle on the back support/front leg).
+Measure 8 inches from the top end of one of the front legs and mark a 15-degree angle (this leaves a 75-degree angle on the back support/front leg).
 Cut it with your circular saw.
-This is the angle of the backrest (see side view diagram).
-Repeat this procedure on the other front leg.
+This cut is the angle of the backrest (see side view diagram).
+Cut this first leg and use it as a template for the other leg.
+These are the front legs of the bench. (see side view diagrams).

-From the same piece of 2x10, measure 18 inches from the long point of the last 30 degree angle that was cut from it.
-Mark another 30 degree angle and cut.
-This is the back leg support.
-Use it as a template for the other back leg.
+From the same piece of 2x10, measure 18 inches along the edge of the board from the long point of the last 30-degree angle, mark another 30-degree angle - parallel to the first - and cut.
+This piece is the first back leg.
+Use it as a template for the remaining leg.

 Align the front support and back leg support as shown in the diagram and temporarily secure the two pieces together with 'C' clamps.
 Mark the holes for the carriage bolts by measuring 1.5 inches from the edge of all overlapping surfaces, forming a triangle.
-Drill 3/8 inch holes through both pieces and secure with three carriage bolts, washers and nuts.
+Drill 3/8 inch holes through both pieces and secure with three carriage bolts, washers, and nuts.

 Using a square, make sure that the seat and uprights are square.
 Align the backrest to the top of the uprights and secure each side with the remaining deck screws.
 (See diagram below)